 Drumming, Wellness and Community in Warrington

 Batida Rio is the biggest Samba drumming group in Warrington, North West UK.
 It’s led by talented percussionists and drummers from the North West, with experience of playing live gigs, festivals, and parades for more than fifteen years.
-We focus on teaching and playing high energy music that’s accessible to all, regardless of skill level or background.
+We focus on teaching and playing high-energy music that’s accessible to all, regardless of skill level or background.
 Our music is a fusion of Afro-Brazilian samba reggae styles, mixed with Latin, funk, rock and dance to create our own unique and exciting sound.
 Batida Rio is about making great music, physical and mental well-being, supporting our community, and making friends!